 - Seek the truth (and there aren’t infinite truths)

-The value is “seek the truth” and the belief is “for many topics and subjects, there aren’t infinite truth”.
+The value is “seek the truth” and the belief is “for many topics and subjects, there aren’t infinite truths”.

-That again leads me to tear apart some people’s work when I believe that what they are saying goes against the evidence.
+That again leads me to openly criticize some people’s work when I believe that what they are saying goes against the evidence.